Non-Senate Search Guide: Creating the Search Plan

 • Do not use demographic characteristics to describe why a candidate either would or would not be a good fit for a position.

-The role of contributions that promote diversity and equal opportunity
+The role of contributions that promote diversity, equity, inclusion, and belonging

 Selection plan

-Although you do not need to submit the selection plan for review, it is important to have a selection plan to evaluate the applicants and choose the proposed candidate.
-The selection plan should include the screening process, interview procedures, voting procedures (if relevant), etc.
+Although a written selection plan is not required for review, it is important to have a clear set of selection processes to evaluate all applicants and choose the proposed candidate.
+The selection plan should include the screening process, interview procedures, voting procedures (if relevant), etc. In the event of an audit or complaint all procedures used would need to be provided.

 Search Committee